jamesec/jamesec.github.io/o/thinking_translating_transcribing.md

-# Thinking, Translating, and Transcribing
+# Thinking, translating, and transcribing

 ## Thinking
 - [Fake it till you make it?](s.htm?p=make_it)